Red Sox vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In three games over the last 10 matchups when favored by sportsbooks, the Red Sox have a record of 1-2.
+- In three games over the last 10 matchups when favored by bookmakers, the Red Sox have a record of 2-1.

 Red Sox Betting Records & Stats

-- The Red Sox have won 18 of the 34 games they were listed as the moneyline favorite this season (52.9%).
+- The Red Sox have won 19 of the 35 games they were favored on the moneyline this season (54.3%).

-- When it has played as moneyline favorites with odds of -225 or shorter, Boston has a record of 2-2 (50%).
+- Boston has a 3-2 record (winning 60% of its games) when playing as moneyline favorites of -175 or shorter.

-- Based on this matchup's moneyline, the Red Sox's implied win probability is 69.2%.
+- Based on this contest's moneyline, the Red Sox have an implied win probability of 63.6%.

-- Boston has played in 88 games with an over/under set, and have combined with its opponents to go over the total 45 times (45-40-3).
+- Boston has combined with opponents to go over the total 46 times this season for a 46-40-3 record against the over/under.

-- The Red Sox have covered just 25% of their games this season, going 2-6-0 ATS.
+- The Red Sox have a 3-6-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!